Down Hall, Barrow upon Humber

 Down Hall was built by John Sleight of Barrow, who said that the house was based on the calendar using the numbers seven, twenty-four, twelve, fifty-two and even three-hundred-and-sixty-five for numbers and measurements of doors, windows and other fittings.
 Sleight claimed that the effort of building a house to such eccentric specifications almost killed him.

+Surrounding Farm Land and Community

+Down hall is surrounded on four sides by Down Hall Farm.

+As bricks can sell for £1 each you must wonder what’s wrong with them!

+Land upstream of Barrow Blow Wells, nature reserve.